Long-serving Utah US Senator Orrin Hatch dies at age 88

 One issue Hatch returned to over the course of his career was limiting or outlawing abortion, a position that put him at the center of one of the nation’s most controversial issues.
 He was the author of a variety of “Hatch amendments” to the Constitution aimed at diminishing the availability of abortions.

-In 1991, he became known as one of Thomas’s most vocal defenders against sexual harassment allegations from Anita Hill.
+In 1991, he became known as one of Thomas’s most vocal defenders against sexual harassment allegations from law professor Anita Hill.
 Hatch read aloud at the confirmation hearings from “The Exorcist,” and he suggested that Hill stole details from the book.

 While unquestionably conservative, there were times Hatch differed from many of his conservative colleagues — including then-President George W. Bush when Hatch pushed for federal funding of embryonic stem cell research.